Decolonisation Confidence and Skills programme

-The Decolonisation Leaders’ Network will be a cohort of museum professionals recruited to help influence policy, process and practice in the sector so that decolonisation is not only embedded into the everyday work of museums, but harnessed explicitly into conversations about contemporary inequalities, particularly around anti-racism.
+The Decolonisation Leaders’ Network is a cohort of museum professionals recruited to help influence policy, process and practice in the sector so that decolonisation is not only embedded into the everyday work of museums, but harnessed explicitly into conversations about contemporary inequalities, particularly around anti-racism.

-The network will aim to influence a significant culture shift in the sector – in the past commitments to this work have too often been sporadic, piecemeal and overly dependent on extraneous funding streams or sudden shifts in the status quo.
-To break this cycle, we want to ask why, and create a cohort of people who can help ensure decolonisation stays on the map as a central pillar of all museum work.
+The network aims to influence a significant culture shift in the sector – in the past commitments to this work have too often been sporadic, piecemeal and overly dependent on extraneous funding streams or sudden shifts in the status quo.
+To break this cycle, we wanted to ask why, and created a cohort of people who can help ensure decolonisation stays on the map as a central pillar of all museum work.

-We hope that this will provide an opportunity for like-minded leaders to come together to share and innovate ideas and practice that will further ignite the potential for museums to be engines of progressive social change.
+We hope that this provided an opportunity for like-minded leaders to come together to share and innovate ideas and practice that will further ignite the potential for museums to be engines of progressive social change.

-The network will meet three times over the year of the commitment in various in-person locations as well as being accessible online.
+The network met three times over the year of the commitment in various in-person locations as well as being accessible online.

-The three sessions will ask people to consider some of the challenging underlying questions of decolonial work, and will face some of the more uncomfortable, psychological barriers that inhibit progress.
+The three sessions asked people to consider some of the challenging underlying questions of decolonial work, and faced some of the more uncomfortable, psychological barriers that inhibit progress.

-They will be policy and action-led facilitated workshops.
+They were policy and action-led facilitated workshops.
 It is hoped that through this frank exploration the network will be able to develop practical strategies for change that they can advocate for across the sector.

-In addition, members of the network will be invited to attend events/talks/workshops that will be part of the Decolonisation Collective programme, so they are part of a wider conversation between those with experience of tackling decolonisation and those who are just starting to think about it.
+In addition, members of the network were invited to attend events/talks/workshops comprising the Decolonisation Collective programme, so they could be part of a wider conversation between those with experience of tackling decolonisation and those who are just starting to think about it.

-The Decolonisation Leaders’ Network will also be asked to suggest and plan pathways and strategies for continuing this work into the future.
+The Decolonisation Leaders’ Network was also asked to suggest and plan pathways and strategies for continuing this work into the future.

 A ‘leader’ in this context may be anyone who is leading on this work in their museum and/or is able to effect real change, both within their institution and in the sector.
-Participants will need:
+Participants needed: